Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models

-A same-family replication on Qwen3-VL-8B (36 layers, hidden dimension 4096 vs.\ 2560 in the 4B) confirms the bottleneck is conserved at L17 ($\sim$47\% depth) despite 1.6$\times$ wider hidden dimension, with a floor of 42.3\% OCR accuracy under PC1--5 removal (vs.\ $\sim$20\% in the 4B).
+\paragraph{Cross-Model Scaling.} Comparison across the Qwen3-VL family (2B, 4B, 8B---all dense architectures) reveals that larger models develop more localized OCR routing within this regime.
+The 2B model shows distributed sensitivity spanning L8--15 with a secondary late peak at L25--26, while the 4B model concentrates OCR processing into a 4--5 layer depth band at L16--L20.
+We hypothesize that this architectural consolidation could make targeted intervention easier as models scale within the dense 2B--8B regime---a counterintuitive but potentially important finding for interpretability research, though validation across larger model sizes and different architecture families is needed.
+We speculate that larger dense models develop more specialized circuits with cleaner separation between capabilities, but this remains to be confirmed and may not extend to MoE or significantly larger models. \\\\ A same-family replication on Qwen3-VL-8B (36 layers, hidden dimension 4096 vs.\ 2560 in the 4B) confirms the bottleneck is conserved at L17 ($\sim$47\% depth) despite 1.6$\times$ wider hidden dimension, with a floor of 42.3\% OCR accuracy under PC1--5 removal (vs.\ $\sim$20\% in the 4B).
 The shallower trough in the 8B may reflect greater representational redundancy in the wider residual stream.
 This depth-indexed conservation within an architecture family suggests that bottleneck location is an architectural property rather than a capacity-dependent one, though we note this evidence is limited to same-family scaling and may not generalize to cross-architecture comparisons.
 See Appendix~\ref{sec:8b_replication} for full 8B results.